 11. Sew down the first side (the side without the marking) double stitching at the beginning, over the zipper and at the end.

 13. Fold the PUL fabric up and out of your way and sew down the rest on just the cotton fabric.
-Do not sew the PUL closed here or else you won't be able to turn your snack bag inside out and you won't be able to use it.
+Do not sew the PUL closed here or you won't be able to turn your snack bag inside out.

 12. Cut off the excess zipper tape and flip the snack bag half inside out (keep pul fabric as the outside) using the PUL fabric.

-14. Flip the snack bag inside out all the way and poke the corners.
+14. Flip the snack bag inside out all the way and poke the corners out.

 Comments